 "We really liked the look of it as Third Light demonstrated the product to us.
 It felt intuitive, loaded quickly and its dynamic features were clearly something that would be a game changer for the way we were currently organising files."

 Matt Griffin - Senior Digital Manager - Royal Albert HallDownload Royal Albert Hall case study

-Known by their fans as Saints, they’ve been embracing new technology to optimise digital fan engagement, and effectively store, manage and deliver digital media amongst their wide network of photographers, content managers, website developers, players and fans.
+Known by their supporters as Saints, Southampton Football Club has been embracing new technology to optimise digital fan engagement, and effectively store, manage and deliver digital media amongst their wide network of photographers, content managers, website developers, players and fans.

 "We just needed a solution that would enable us to find stuff easily and quickly - a searchable image archive.
 Now we have Third Light, we just type a name into our library interface, and all images tagged with that players name will come up.
 Easy!"

 - Matt Watson, Southampton FC's club photographerDownload Southampton FC case study

 Responsible for upholding British and maritime law and safety at sea, the British Maritime and Coastguard Agency's motto is "Safer Lives, Safer Ships, Cleaner Seas".
 The Agency's old image library was slow and clunky, and photos, artwork and footage were held on numerous disks, hard drives and cameras, which meant they were difficult to find, share and use.
 A new image storage solution was needed.